ibruno/forkast-prediction-market/README.md

 - **⚡ Rapid Launch:** Get your prediction market website running in **minutes**, not months.
 - **📈 Ready Events & Liquidity:** We sync popular events from platforms like Polymarket, ensuring you have active markets with initial liquidity for your users.
 - **💰 Earn Fees Automatically:** Earn **1% of traded volume** on your fork, directly via smart contracts.
 Another 1% goes to maintain backend infrastructure, blockchain operations, and continuous development of the base protocol.
-- **🛠️ No Backend Hassle:** Infrastructure is managed for you — just focus on growing your community and marketing your fork.
+- **🛠️ Hassle-Free & Transparent:** Infrastructure is managed for you, while you keep full control over the code and operations.
+Focus on growing your community and contributing to a decentralized ecosystem.
 - **💸 Arbitrage Opportunities:** Your users can profit from price differences between your platform and other prediction markets like Polymarket, creating natural trading volume and liquidity.
-- **🔓 Open Source & Transparent:** Full control over your code and operations.
-Contribute to a decentralized ecosystem.
 - **⚡ Built on Polygon:** Fast transactions with minimal fees, ideal for traders and scaling your market.
 - **🗳️ Fair Event Resolution (via UMA/Oracles):** A global voting area ensures fairness and security of results.